How do I change the tax setup?

 Sales codes are used for integration with Xero and other accounting packages.
-Sales codes can be changed under System > Settings > Accounting Settings > General.
+Sales codes can be changed under System > Settings > People.
 You can either edit one of the default sales codes or add a new one by clicking the 'Add Sales Code Group' button.
 Enter a description and a number for each code, then click 'Submit'.
 This code group will then be viewable when creating or editing a job in 'Sales Codes' under 'Accounting Settings'.

 How do I change my currency?

 Under System > Settings > Accounting Settings > General, you have an option for currency.

 How do I change the prefix/suffix of my invoice/payment order/receipt PDFs?

 You can change the messages on your accounting PDFs by navigating to System > Settings > System Customization > PDFs.
 You will see a number of default fields you can edit including 'Invoice statement prefix', 'Payment order page suffix', 'Receipt summary prefix', etc. Edit your messages and click 'Submit'.
 Any new PDFs you create of that document type will use your custom messages, older documents may not be updated.

 Why isn't my lesson being charged via the tutor?

 There are a couple of reasons a lesson wouldn't have been charged via the tutor: